YousefMostafaFarouk/hackathon/README_for_function_model.md

 "How many startups were founded by women in 2019?"
 "Total investment in 2021?"
 "How many biotech startups were founded in Vaud after 2015 and are still active?"
+"How many strategic investments happened in Zürich in 2023?"

+⸻

-The Output of will be formatted in html in the file output.html
+The Output of will be formatted in html in the file output.html For companies the output will display these features: ["Title", "Industry", "Canton", "Year", "Funded"] and for deal data these: ["Investors","Amount", "Valuation", "Date of the funding round", "Type", "Phase", "Canton", "Company", "Gender CEO", "Confidential"]